Adapting to Market Conditions

 Adapting to conditions prevents:

-emotional sizing
+Emotional sizing

-revenge trading
+Revenge trading

-forcing narratives that are no longer working
+Forcing narratives that are no longer working

-It is about respecting what the market is currently offering.
+This isn't about predicting the market.
+It's about respecting what the market is currently offering.

 Professionals survive because they trade with conditions, not against them.

-Final reframe
+The reframe

-There is only a strategy that fits current conditions.
+There's no permanently good strategy.
+There's only a strategy that fits current conditions.

 When conditions change, behavior must change too.